800-450-6118

 If steroid shots had a positive effect on temporary pain relief, would shots also predict if a second carpal tunnel surgery would be successful?

 His findings were clear.
-Over 80% of the time, if a patient obtained good temporary relief with steroid shots, then he/she would have relief after the second carpal tunnel surgery.
+Over 80% of the time, if a patient obtained good temporary relief with steroid shots prior to surgery, then he/she would have relief after the second carpal tunnel surgery.
 If they didn’t get good steroid shot relief, then a second surgery would probably fail.

 Therefore, prior steroid shot results are a good predictor of the second surgery’s outcome.